LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    X = 4
    yes

-Entities containing primary multifile predicate declarations must always be compiled before entities defining clauses for those multifile predicates.
+Entities containing :term:`primary multifile predicate declarations <primary predicate declaration>` must always be compiled before entities defining clauses for those multifile predicates.
 The Logtalk compiler will print a warning if the scope directive is missing.